-In accordance with generally accepted accounting principles, the District recognizes liabilities for future employee vacations for which payments are probable and can be estimated reasonably.
+In accordance with generally accepted accounting principles, the District recognizes liabilities for future employee vacations for which payments are more likely than not and can be estimated reasonably.
 The vested or accumulated vacation that is to be liquidated immediately from available financial resources is reported as a current expenditure and a fund liability of the District.
 Other amounts are presented only as government-wide liabilities.

 The District's board approved policy allows employees to carry over from year to year any portion of vacation unused during the District's fiscal year not to exceed twenty days, subject to the discretion of the chief administrator.
-Accrued vacation is payable to employees upon termination.
-The accrued vacation payable as of December 31, 2023 amounted to \$26,383, of which \$23,202 was considered non-current and only reported as government-wide liabilities.
+Sick time earned but not used is allowed to carry over from year to year without a limit.
+Accrued vacation is payable to employees upon termination, accrued sick time is forfeited upon termination.
+The accrued vacation and sick payable as of December 31, 2024 amounted to \$84,906.